Pixayo/pixayo-dotfiles/template/README.md

-Template modules related to Home Manager configurations.
+Template modules use widely in my NixOS environment.
 These are designed to keep the system organized and predictable by providing a standard toggle-based structure.